mpp-doric/Android-Security-Reference/framework/securerandom.md

 - new SecureRandom()
   - If no `Services.getSecureRandomService()` then uses SHA1PRNG (provided by [`AndroidOpenSSL` and `Crypto`](http://stackoverflow.com/a/40913256/236743))
   - otherwise returns first `Engine.door.getService` service/provider that supports `SecureRandom`

+### Android 7

+SecureRandom has changed in 7 (the `Crypto` provider was removed, which removed one of two SHA1PRNG implementations from stock android) and the javadoc has been [updated](https://developer.android.com/reference/java/security/SecureRandom.html) with test info

 ## Links